fillefrans/pi/srv/README.md

     ; this uses unix sockets rather than tcp, which is 30% - 90% faster session.save_path = "unix:///var/run/redis/redis.sock?persistent=1&weight=1&database=2"

----
+    ...

+    # Use igbinary as session serializer
+    session.serialize_handler=igbinary

+    # Enable or disable compacting of duplicate strings
+    # The default is On.
+    igbinary.compact_strings=On

+    # Use igbinary as serializer in APC cache (3.1.7 or later)
+    ;apc.serializer=igbinary

+.. and in your php code replace serialize and unserialize function calls with ``igbinary_serialize`` and ``igbinary_unserialize``.

 /etc/php5/cli/php.ini

     ; settings for php running from command line
+    ; same as for mod_php, mostly

 ####Server-side optimizations